UW-Madison-DoIT/rest-proxy/README.md

 Without rest-proxy, imagine how you would have to integrate these two applications:

 1. The application hosting the REST API will likely have separate authentication mechanism, say a "service account" using HTTP Basic/Digest.
-2. In order for your web application to make REST calls, your application is going to have to have it's own REST Controllers which are simply a Proxy for the other application.
+2. In order for your web application to make REST calls, your application is going to have to have its own REST Controllers which are simply a Proxy for the other application.
 You'll need a proxy method/controller for every method on the target REST API you want to call.
 3. Those controllers will be pretty boiler plate, binding the same URL/query pattern that the target endpoint supports, then delegating to some rest client configured with your "service account."

 Items number 2 and 3 above are provided with rest-proxy.